MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 The Cloud App Catalog gives you a full picture of what Cloud Discovery identifies.
-Cloud Discovery analyzes your traffic logs against Microsoft Cloud App Security's cloud app catalog of over 16,000 cloud apps.
+Cloud Discovery analyzes your traffic logs against the Microsoft Defender for Cloud Apps catalog of over 16,000 cloud apps.
 The apps are ranked and scored based on more than 80 risk factors to provide you with ongoing visibility into cloud use, Shadow IT, and the risk Shadow IT poses to your organization.
-This article provides instructions for how to use and customize the Cloud App Security app risk score.
+This article provides instructions for how to use and customize the Defender for Cloud Apps app risk score.

 ## The Cloud App Catalog

 The **Cloud app catalog** rates risk for your cloud apps based on regulatory certification, industry standards, and best practices.
 Four complementary processes run in the Cloud app catalog to keep it up-to-date:

 1. Automated data extraction directly from the cloud app.
 The extraction is for attributes such as SOC 2 compliance, terms of service, sign-in URL, privacy policy, and HQ location.
-2. Automated advanced data extraction for data by Cloud App Security's algorithms (for attributes such as HTTP security headers).
+2. Automated advanced data extraction for data by the Defender for Cloud Apps algorithms (for attributes such as HTTP security headers).
-3. Continuous analysis by the Cloud App Security cloud analyst team (for attributes such as encryption at rest).
+3. Continuous analysis by the Defender for Cloud Apps cloud analyst team (for attributes such as encryption at rest).
 4. Customer-based revision requests, based on customer submission requests for changes to the Cloud app catalog.
 All requests are reviewed by our cloud analyst team and updated based on their findings.

 ![Screenshot showing the cloud app catalog.](media/cloud-app-catalog.png)